Prime rib roast is probably the most luxurious piece of meat, and when it’s cooked following the below technique, it melts in your mouth.

 Place the roast on the grill, fat side up.
 Cook until the internal temperature of the meat reaches 110F degrees, about 2 hours.

-Raise the grill heat to 400F degrees.
+Keep the meat over indirect heat, and raise the grill heat to 400F degrees.
 Grill until the internal temperature reaches 135F degrees, about 30 minutes.
 Remove from the grill.
 Let it rest 30 minutes before slicing.

 Slice and serve.
 For those who like their rib roast well done, throw their slice back on the grill until it reaches their preferred doneness.